Canop/bacon/README.md

 ### What does it exactly do ?

-It watches the content of your `src` directory and launches `cargo check` on changes.
+It watches the content of your source directories and launches `cargo check` on changes.

 Watching and computations are done on background threads to prevent any blocking.

 The screen isn't cleaned until the compilation is finished to prevent flickering.

+Errors are displayed before warnings because you usually want to fix them first.

 Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.

-Errors are displayed before warnings.
+And bacon manages rewrapping on resize.

 ### Can I run several bacon in parallel ?